 Operation Cookie Monster: police shut huge cybercrime site

-The Hague (AFP) – A global police operation has shut down one of the world's largest online marketplaces where cybercriminals can buy stolen identities and passwords, international law enforcement said on Wednesday.
+The Hague (AFP) – A global police operation has shut down one of the world's largest online marketplaces where cybercriminals can buy stolen identities and passwords, law enforcement agencies said on Wednesday.

-Genesis Market sold the identities of over two million people for as little as $0.70, allowing hackers to target bank accounts and carry out online fraud, officials in several countries said.
+Dubbed "Operation Cookie Monster", the swoop targeted Genesis Market, which sold hackers the identities of over two million people for as little as $0.70, they said.

-Police arrested 119 people in the huge crackdown, dubbed "Operation Cookie Monster", which was led by the US Federal Bureau of Investigation (FBI) and Dutch police and involved 17 countries.
+Police arrested 119 people in an international operation led by the US Federal Bureau of Investigation (FBI) and Dutch police and involving law enforcement in 17 countries, with 208 raids worldwide.

 The website was based in Russia, according to the US Treasury, which said it had imposed sanctions against Genesis Market.

-Europol said the "unprecedented law enforcement operation" had taken down "one of the most dangerous marketplaces selling stolen account credentials to hackers worldwide."
+The "unprecedented law enforcement operation" had taken down "one of the most dangerous marketplaces selling stolen account credentials to hackers worldwide", EU police agency Europol said.

-"Genesis Market listed for sale the identities of over two million people when it was shut down," the EU's policing agency said.
+A cookie is a piece of computer data that makes it easier to reopen web pages.
+Cookie Monster is a blue, furry character from the US children's television series "Sesame Street".

-Britain's National Crime Agency said 24 people were arrested in Britain.
-Another 17 people were arrested in the Netherlands.
+Britain's National Crime Agency said police had arrested 24 people there over Genesis Market.

+"Its removal will be a huge blow to criminals across the globe," said Rob Jones, the NCA's Director General of Threat Leadership.

+Europol said the site offered "bots" for sale that had infected victims' devices through malware or other methods, attracting criminals through "accessibility and cheap prices".

 'Most dangerous'

-Dutch police said Genesis not only sold account information, but also copies of people's online "fingerprints", or unique digital information, allowing hackers to take over the victim's life, he said.

-"The Genesis criminal trading market... was one of the most dangerous," added Ruben van Well, Dutch police cyber team leader based in Rotterdam.
+Ruben van Well, Dutch police cybercrime team leader based in Rotterdam, said Genesis was "one of the most dangerous" sites aiding hackers.

 "For example, it was possible to order and pay for things in web shops in the name of victims or, in certain cases, even to plunder entire bank, crypto or investment accounts," Van Well said.